 However, it is important that officer decisions are kept under regularly review by elected members and officers.
 At the 4 June 2020 Cabinet meeting it was agreed that Cabinet would formally delegate review decisions to the relevant Cabinet Member (CABCO) meeting as these were meetings held in public, virtually if necessary, in order to ensure maximum transparency.
 A summary of review decisions made by Cabinet members will be reported to Cabinet every two months.
 As a further safeguard any significant reductions in service that have been reviewed and substantially maintained over any eight week period will be referred to Cabinet as soon as possible after the eight week period for ratification.
+This report will be considered by Cabinet on 30 July 2020.

-Below, in table 1, is an update on the reviews that have taken place since the last Cabinet Member meeting on 11 June 2020.
-All review decisions to date have been discussed with the Executive Director and Cabinet Member following review by SMT.
+Below, in table 1, is an update on the reviews that have taken place since the last Cabinet Member meeting on 9 July 2020.
+All review decisions to date have been discussed with the Executive Director and Cabinet Member following review by Senior Management Team.